codr7/g-fu/v1/README.md

 7
 ```

-#### Sandboxing
+#### Sandboxes
-Environments may be used to sandbox evaluation of untrusted code.
+Environments may be used to isolate evaluation of untrusted code.

-The following example creates a sandbox called `secure` and imports `pub` and `eval`. `use` is likewise imported, but restricted to named environments that are already bound.
+The following example creates a sandbox named `secure` and imports `pub` and `eval`. `use` is likewise imported, but restricted within eval.

 ```
 (fun pub () (say 'pub))